joelverhagen/joelverhagen.com/_posts/2020-12-30-distributed-scan-of-azure-tables.md

 So what are the options?
 Well, I could improve the serial approach and record the continuation token after each segment.
 This way, upon timeout, I could resume at the latest continuation token point (i.e. that is `x-ms-continuation-NextPartitionKey` and `x-ms-continuation-NextRowKey` values).

-Also, I could enqueue a message (e.g. Storage Queue, Service Bus, etc) for each segment or entity so that the "paging" code is doing as little work as possible and some other code is processing the entities.
+Also, I could enqueue a message (e.g. Storage Queue, Service Bus, etc) for each segment or entity so that the "paging" code is doing as little work as possible and some other code running in parallel is processing the entities.
+This is a producer-consumer approach.

 Another option would be to only query for a single segment at a time.
-After a segment is completed, I could enqueue a follow-up message containing the next continuation token.
+After a segment is fetched, I could enqueue a follow-up message containing the next continuation token.
 This would make break the paging operation up into a lot of little Azure Function executions, thus avoiding the maximum execution time.

 But these are still *serial* (sequential) approaches.
 The duration of the paging operation is linearly related to the number of rows in the table.

-**How could we parallelize the scan of the Azure Table?
+**How could we parallelize this scan of the Azure Table?
 Ideally, we can throw a bunch of Azure Function nodes at the work: both querying for rows and processing said rows.** At face value, the Azure Table Storage APIs only allow the discovery and enumeration of partition keys and row keys using this serial API.
 But we can be clever!